tkkcc/rust_typescript_communication/grpc/readme.md

 ## limit

+1. not code-first
-in proto3, nested message must be optional. thus in rust, struct fields in struct are always wrapped in Option
+2. in proto3, nested message must be optional. thus in rust, struct fields in struct are always wrapped in Option

 ## run